 First Day Vitamins is a vitamin brand for the whole family.
 The company sells gummy vitamins for kids, teens, adult men and adult women, and claims to use “Real science” and “The best ingredients.”

-But does First Day Vitamins contain research-backed ingredients and effective vitamin doses, or are these just marketing claims?
-Does the brand contain any questionable additive ingredients?
+But does First Day Vitamins contain research-backed ingredients and effective vitamin doses?
+Does the brand contain any questionable additives?
 Why is it so hard to find the full ingredient list?
 And how do real users rate and describe the effects of First Day Vitamins?

-We’ll share our concerns about some of the brand’s marketing practices, highlight some questionable additive ingredients, and feature real, unsponsored First Day Vitamins user reviews.
+We’ll also highlight some questionable additive ingredients, and feature real First Day Vitamins customer reviews.

 First Day Vitamins Men's Multivitamin Supplement Facts label

-There is no dose listed for any of the fruit and vegetable ingredients, and there are several “Other Ingredients” that may be questionable from a health perspective.
+There is no dose listed for any of the fruit and vegetable ingredients, and there are several “Other Ingredients” which we consider unhealthy:

 Cane sugar is included at a relatively low dose of 2 grams (g), but added sugar intake in excess is clinically shown to be associated with increased risk of cardiovascular disease and diabetes.